 Constantly remind your patients about the portal and the benefits it provides.
-You can pass out fliers, post materials in the office and even provide talking points to staff so they can engage patients about the portal as well.
+You can pass out fliers, post materials in the office, and even provide talking points to the staff so they can engage patients about the portal as well.

 Remember, don’t blame your patients if they aren’t using your portal at the required rate.
 Patients want the convenience a portal provides; that convenience just has to be made available and they have to know it.
 If not, you may end up falling short of the Meaningful Use Stage 2 requirements.

 Need more information about the stages of Meaningful Use?
 Take a look at our Meaningful Use Timeline.